 I know, I knooow, we all want potatoes to be cooked ASAP, especially when we are hungry or the guests have just arrived, but by cutting the potatoes into too small pieces, there’s a risk they will absorb too much water during the cooking which will result in overcooked and watery potatoes.

-I prefer to cut them into larger pieces and cook a bit longer.
+I prefer to cut them into larger pieces and cook them a bit longer.

 If you want, you can cook the whole potatoes with skin on, but then you’ll need to be careful while peeling the skin off because they’ll be really, really hot.